 FCPS provides special education services for eligible students, including those who reside outside of FCPS' school boundaries.
 These services are provided on a fee-based system.
 The receivables from other jurisdictions are related to outstanding invoices for services provided to other localities within the Washington Metropolitan area as well as those from out-of-state public school systems.
-The receivable from the County represents funds owed to FCPS for custodial services and school use, reimbursements for the School Age Child Care (SACC) program and lunches served at certain County senior citizen centers.
+The receivable from the County represents funds owed to FCPS for custodial services and school use.

-Amounts due from governments as of June 30, 2019, were as follows:
+Amounts due from governments as of June 30, 2020, were as follows: